-(Pittsburg Replacement Depot;
+(Pittsburg Replacement Depot,

-Pittsburg Replacement and Reclassification Depot)
+Pittsburg Replacement and Reclassification Depot, Prisoner of

 Camp Stoneman, June